 As a copyright holder, it is very important to read the terms and conditions of a social media platform before uploading your work to it.
 Posting an image to a social media site such as Facebook or Twitter grants those platforms some license to use it.
 Fortunately, however, images on social media do retain the same copyright terms as anywhere else, so, for example, if a company re-uses an image from your Facebook page without permission, the chances are it still counts as infringement.

 How can I protect my copyright online?

-Although there are many initiatives out there working to regulate and prohibit distribution of copyrighted work online, there is, as yet, no surefire way to stop it happening.
+Although there are many initiatives out there working to regulate and prohibit distribution of copyrighted image online, there is, as yet, no surefire way to stop it from happening.
 And while we can’t prevent it entirely, we can work to limit it by educating content creators and the general public about copyright, and providing legal support to copyright owners: That’s exactly what we do here at Pixsy.